BAAL-NF/baal-nf/doc/Design.md

 This process stores the reference genomes required by `FastqScreen` in a configurable folder as designated by `fastq_screen_cache`.
 This step is only run once per user.
-If the folder already exists, this process will not run.
+If the folder already exists, the process will not run.

 ### FastQ-screen